mathurshubham/Manufacturing-Uptime-Service/README.md

 This repository contains the Midterm Project for the [DataTalks.Club ML Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp).

 The project is an end-to-end machine learning application that predicts machine failure based on real-time sensor data.
-The final product is a containerized REST API built with FastAPI that serves predictions from a trained Scikit-learn model.
+The final product is a containerized REST API built with FastAPI that serves predictions from a trained and tuned Scikit-learn model.

 ### 1.1.
 The Problem & Business Value